paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-12-03-causeway_coast.md

 location:
   locality: Brighton
   country-name: United Kingdom
-summary: After attending Build in Belfast last month, Chris Armstrong gave Ethan Marcotte, Chris Shifflet and myself a tour of the Causeway Coast which, as the name suggests, is home to the famed Giant's Causeway.
+summary: After attending Build in Belfast last month, Chris Armstrong gave Ethan Marcotte, Chris Shifflet and myself a tour of the Causeway Coast which, as the name suggests, is home to the famed Giant’s Causeway.
 image: /images/2012/12/causeway_coast/1.jpg
 tags:
 - travel